vonkarmaninstitute/pantera-pic-dsmc/README.md

 Remember to write real numbers with a decimal, or at least a dot, as "2.", not just "2".
 Fortran is not Matlab and you will introduce a bug.
 Also mind divisions when integers are involved.
 You may get a zero where you naively expected a real number.
 Convert integers to reals for divisions.
 Remember that Fortran has inverse ordering of multidimensional arrays with respect to C/C++.
 This means that the first index identifies contiguous regions in memory/cache.
 Consequently, it is massively faster if the first index is the fastest to advance in a multi-dimensional loop.

-BUT MOST OF ALL, FOLLOW THE KISS PHILOSOPHY: Keep It Simple Stupid.
+BUT MOST IMPORTANTLY, FOLLOW THE KISS PHILOSOPHY: Keep It Simple, Stupid.

 Keep in mind our aim:
 * We want Pantera to grow in power and allow to run complex and compute intensive simulations